Asymptotic Expansions of Gaussian and Laguerre Ensembles at the Soft Edge III: Generating Functions: Unitary ensembles

 Now, the asymptotic expansion is obtained in complete analogy to the expansion of the distribution of the largest level \cite[Theorems~2.1, 3.1]{B25-1}, which amounts to taking $\xi=1$.
 The scaling and expansion parameters introduced in \cite[Theorems~2.1, 3.1]{B25-1} are as follows:

 With these parameters at hand, the results for the Gaussian and the Laguerre case can be stated as a single theorem.

-\begin{theorem} There holds, for any fixed non-negative integer $m \leq m_*$,\footnote{ We restrict to $m\leq m_*$ for two {\em independent} reasons: Step 1 of the proof relies on a verification that the kernel expansion yields certain finite-rank correction kernels, while Step 3 hinges on the solvability of certain over\-determined linear systems over $\Q[s]$; both issues can currently be settled only by an explicit casewise inspection (however, a Riemann–Hilbert analysis, as in \cite{arXiv:2309.06733}, would probably dispense with the first one).
+\begin{Theorem} There holds, for any fixed non-negative integer $m \leq m_*$,\footnote{ We restrict to $m\leq m_*$ for two {\em independent} reasons: Step 1 of the proof relies on a verification that the kernel expansion yields certain finite-rank correction kernels, while Step 3 hinges on the solvability of certain over\-determined linear systems over $\Q[s]$; both issues can currently be settled only by an explicit casewise inspection (however, a Riemann--Hilbert analysis, as in \cite{arXiv:2309.06733}, would probably dispense with the first one).
 Using a computer algebra system, we have confirmed the necessary conditions for all $m\leq 10$.}

-with certain polynomials $P_{2,j,k} \in \Q[s,\tau]$ that are independent of the dummy variable~$\xi$ --- the concrete instances up to $j=4$ are displayed in Table~{\rm \ref{tab:1}}. \end{theorem} \begin{proof} The proof is basically the same as the one given for $\xi=1$ in \cite[Theorems~2.1, 3.1]{B25-1}, stated there separately for the Gaussian and the Laguerre cases.
-While recalling the principal steps here, we focus on the dependence on the dummy variable $\xi$.\footnote{The uniformity of the expansion for $0\leq \xi \leq 1$ and its repeated differentiability w.r.t. $\xi$ follow from analyticity properties, which allow us to apply Ritt's theorem \cite[Theorem~1.4.2]{MR0435697}: $E_{2,n}(x;\xi)$ is a polynomial in $\xi$ and the limit generating function $F_2(s;\xi)$, as a Fredholm determinant, is entire w.r.t. $\xi$.}
+with certain polynomials $P_{2,j,k} \in \Q[s,\tau]$ that are independent of the dummy variable~$\xi$ -- the concrete instances up to $j=4$ are displayed in Table~{\rm \ref{tab:1}}. \end{Theorem} \begin{proof} The proof is basically the same as the one given for $\xi=1$ in \cite[Theorems~2.1 and~3.1]{B25-1}, stated there separately for the Gaussian and the Laguerre cases.
+While recalling the principal steps here, we focus on the dependence on the dummy variable $\xi$.\footnote{The uniformity of the expansion for $0\leq \xi \leq 1$ and its repeated differentiability with respect to $\xi$ follow from analyticity properties, which allow us to apply Ritt's theorem \cite[Theorem~1.4.2]{MR0435697}: $E_{2,n}(x;\xi)$ is a polynomial in~$\xi$ and the limit generating function $F_2(s;\xi)$, as a Fredholm determinant, is entire with respect to $\xi$.}

-{\em Step 1: kernel expansion.} In \cite[Lemma~2.1/2.2, 3.1/3.2]{B25-1} we proved from the asymptotic expansions of the Hermite and Laguerre wave functions \cite[§10]{B25-1} that, for $0\leq m \leq m_*$,
+{\em Step 1: Kernel expansion.} In \cite[Lemmas~2.1, 2.2, 3.1 and 3.2]{B25-1}, we proved from the asymptotic expansions of the Hermite and Laguerre wave functions \cite[Section~10]{B25-1} that, for $0\leq m \leq m_*$,

-uniformly for $x,y$ bounded from below and, in the Laguerre case, as $\tau_n$ stays bounded away from zero.
+uniformly for $x$, $y$ bounded from below and, in the Laguerre case, as $\tau_n$ stays bounded away from zero.
 Here, the correction kernels $L_j$ are symmetric finite rank kernels of the form